HOW IT WORKS

 Clinical symptoms of many cognitive, emotional, and behavioral disorders often overlap and display similar processing-related dysfunctions.
 Without an accurate qEEG and state-of-the-art Neurometric analysis, it is almost impossible to determine exactly what is happening in the brain, why it is happening, and how to fix it.

-Neurologics Brain Maps – backed by the power of Neurometrics – eliminate the guesswork and enable our highly trained team to form an accurate diagnosis and recommend a Neurologics Neuroengineering® program to meet your specific needs.
+Neurologics Brain Maps – backed by the power of Neurometrics – eliminate the guesswork and enable our highly trained team to form an accurate assessment and recommend a Neurologics Neuroengineering® program to meet your specific needs.

 Our methods are proven effective and lead to LIFE CHANGING IMPROVEMENTS IN BRAIN PERFORMANCE.

 Neuroengineering v.
-Neurofeedback: The Difference?
+Neurofeedback: What is the Difference?

 When aspirin hits your bloodstream, it goes everywhere and does its job by repeating the same set of actions in every cell of your body.
 It’s generic, one-size-fits-all, and applies its benefits indiscriminately.